driessenslucas/MLOps-Mushrooms-pipeline/readme_legacy.md

         kubectl apply -f ./inference/deployment.yaml -n $NAMESPACE
 ```

-- To ensure that the api and website are kept up-to-date I added a 'rolling-update' strategy to the deploy step (where the images get reuploaded to the github packages repo)
+- to ensure that the api and website are kept up-to-date I added a 'rolling-update' strategy to the deploy step (where the images get reuploaded to the github packages repo)
-- The deployment/\*-deployment name is the metadata.name in the deployment.yaml files.
+- the deployment/\*-deployment name is the metadata.name in the deployment.yaml files.

 ```yaml
 - name: Update Kubernetes Deployment